 I tried several queries to see if I could get a “HowTo snippet” in response and did for a number.

 Some quick conclusions:

-(1) Interestingly, not all of the pages being returned are from nonprofit sites like Wikipedia, but some are from more commercial sites such as pep boys and chess.com and Mccormicks, which shows a possibility that results like these could be taken from most types of websites instead of a limited number of sites that might be considered to be a knowledge base like Wikipedia.
+(1) Interestingly, not all of the pages being returned are from nonprofit sites like Wikipedia.
+Still, some are from more commercial sites such as pep boys and chess.com, and Mccormicks, which shows a possibility that results like these could be taken from most types of websites instead of a limited number of sites considered to be a knowledge base like Wikipedia.

-(2) The formats of the results shown vary from one result to another, with some being lists and others being paragraphs.
+(2) The results’ formats vary from one result to another, with some being lists and others being paragraphs.

 (3) In the list format results, the words in the HowTo snippets matching query terms aren’t bolded, but words within the queries in the paragraph descriptions are.
 So lists on pages may be treated differently than textual passages.